 Honokiol is an important bioactive compound present in Magnolia bark extracts, which has been used as a folk remedy for centuries in China, South Korea, and Japan to treat gastrointestinal disorders, cough, anxiety, stroke, and allergic diseases (4).
-Honokiol has been reported to have a variety of broad mechanisms of action, such as antiinflammatory activity (5, 6), along with antiangiogenic (7) and cardio-beneficiating (8, 9), and neuroprotective activity (10, 11), without appreciable toxicity.
-Honokiol has also been identified as a naturally occurred PPAR $\gamma$ agonist without previously known agonist's side effect, such as adipogenesis (12).
+Honokiol has been reported to have a variety of broad mechanisms of action, such as anti-inflammatory activity (5, 6), along with antiangiogenic (7) and cardio-beneficiating (8, 9), and neuro-protective activity (10, 11), without appreciable toxicity.
+Honokiol is also been identified as a naturally occurred PPAR γ agonist without previously known agonist's side effect, such as adipogenesis (12).
 It even prevents hyperglycemia and body weight gain in diabetic mice.